AxiomCipher/AI-Engineer-Journey/README.md

 - and so on...

 ## Next Steps
-I will continue adding more weeks as I learn advancedAI-Engineer-Journey
+I will continue adding more weeks as I strengthen my Python skills and then progress to **machine learning and AI concepts** 🚀